Yishi-Leo/21_NYC_Feeder_Capacity_Database/README.md

 bronx_zip_matched.csv
 bronx_ZCTA_matched.csv represents the
-bronx_hosting_capacity.csv represents the blocks with The blocks is the energy distribution network area.
-Because the
+bronx_hosting_capacity.csv represents the blocks with The blocks is the energy distribution network area, shown as the blue rectangle network in the picture below.
+Because in NYC, the energy distribution system is deployed underground.
+The secondary grid consists of multiple sets of low-voltage cables and are supplied by network feeders, and are energized from underground transformers.
+Customers’ service lines are connected to these cables, which are installed under the street, and connected with the manhole and service box.
+Because of the interconnectivity, the exact path to the customer is not known.

 ![image](https://user-images.githubusercontent.com/114182049/194950427-ce7a6712-b7c3-4a10-a0eb-09bb9df9cfd8.png)